-Luckily, North Carolina law gives victims the right to seek reimbursement for lost wages so that they are compensated adequately.
-However, the nature of your employment and scope of injuries will affect what evidence you need to provide and how difficult it will be to support your claim.
-And that’s why it is essential to hire an experienced personal injury lawyer in North Carolina who can help you navigate through the process and fight for you to get the compensation that you deserve.
+Luckily, North Carolina law gives victims the right to seek reimbursement for lost wages to be compensated adequately.
+However, the nature of your employment and the scope of injuries will affect what evidence you need to provide and how difficult it will be to support your claim.
+And that’s why it is essential to hire an experienced personal injury lawyer in North Carolina.
+They can help you navigate the process and fight to get the compensation that you deserve.

 Apart from hiring legal assistance, a good read-through of the following will provide you with the introductory information that you need to understand what it takes to prove lost wages in a personal injury lawsuit.

 After the accident, you must try to be on top of tracking all lost income.
 This will help you prove your claims.
 Start by collecting proper documentation.
 There are many types of documents that you’ll need to confirm your claim for lost wages and income.
 Here’s a quick overview from an employee and entrepreneur standpoint:

 The doctor’s note that writes you out of work

 It should appropriately document your inability to work or execute your job duties and written by the doctor/medical provider that served you.
 Moreover, the note should be written on their formal medical pad and include:

 - The projected date for return to work.

 Notes from your medical provider will provide insight into the severity of your injuries, along with the life changes that the injuries may have caused.
 This information can impact the final compensation for your claim, as these notes will prove that your injuries prevented you from working.

 Notes from the employer proving the wage amount